-- 1.1 The care home market (in Torquay, Paignton and Brixham) is made up of 76 care homes, commissioned by the Integrated Care Organisation ICO (on behalf of Torbay Council).
+- 1.1 The care home market (in Torquay, Paignton and Brixham) is made up of 77 care homes, contracted by the Integrated Care Organisation ICO (on behalf of Torbay Council).
 The market is split into two main groups.
-Residential care homes (73%) and Nursing care homes (27%).
-The makeup of this market equates to 82% of the beds being for older people, 11% for people with a Learning disability and 7% specialising in mental health.
-Care homes are inspected by CQC as they provider regulated care.
-People can be funded in a number of ways; privately, by the local authority and/or the NHS (Funded Nursing Care towards those in Nursing placements, Continuing Health Care CHC funding for those who are eligible as per national guidance/framework or Section 117 aftercare (Joint funding with Mental Health commissioners).
-Some people living in care homes within Torbay may be funded from other LA's or NHS systems. - 1.2 Under the Care act 2014 The care home market is overseen by the Local authority.
-In Torbay we have contracted the ICO (Torbay and South Devon NHS FT) to carry out some aspects of this including contract management and monitoring.
-The ICO have the Delivery, Markets, Contract and Quality Team who are building procedures and policies into the Care Home market.
+Residential care homes (80%) and Nursing care homes (20%).
+The makeup of this market equates to 77% of the beds being for older people, 13% for people with a Learning disability and 10% specialising in mental health.
+Care homes are inspected by CQC as they provide regulated care.
+There is a reduction in provision for older people compared to last year.
+People's care can be funded in a number of ways; privately, by the local authority and/or the NHS (Funded Nursing Care towards those in Nursing placements, Continuing Health Care CHC funding for those who are eligible as per national guidance/framework or Section 117 aftercare (Joint funding with Mental Health commissioners).
+Some people living in care homes within Torbay may be funded from other LA's or NHS systems. - 1.2 Under the Care Act 2014, the care home market is overseen by the Local Authority.
+In Torbay we have contracted the ICO (Torbay and South Devon NHS FT) to carry out some aspects of this including contracting, contract management and monitoring of capacity and quality.
+The ICO have the Delivery, Markets, Contract and Quality Team who build procedures and policies into the Care Home market. - 1.3 Care Home beds are accessed following either an assessment in the community or as part of a discharge to assess model currently used for Hospital discharge.
+The assessment will indicate a level of need, this assessment may need a shared assessment between health and social care.
+This assessment will also determine funding responsibilities. - 1.4 Follow up assessments will be maintained either at the point of annual review or at a point that the individuals needs have changed. - 1.5 People living in a care home will be registered with a local GP and their health needs will be supported by the local NHS. - 1.6 Torbay has a proven track record in supporting people to be discharged from hospital in a timely manner.
+Although the data is variable the Torbay Council footprint maintains a good level of performance around the % of people who do not meet the criteria to reside in hospital (6% combined with South Devon as at the 9th March 2025), and a close to 2 days average Time To Transfer (TTT) out of hospital across all pathways combined.
+This performance level is consistently better than other parts of the peninsula and has been sustained over the past 12 months.